hiblaphp/event-loop/README.md

 Stream watchers notify you when a stream resource is ready for reading or writing.
 The stream must be set to non-blocking mode before registering a watcher.
-The stream resource must also remain open and valid for the entire lifetime of the watcher — always remove the watcher before closing the stream:
+The stream resource must also remain open and valid for the entire lifetime of the watcher; always remove the watcher before closing the stream:
 ```php
 $stream = stream_socket_client('tcp://example.com:80', $errno, $errstr, 0, STREAM_CLIENT_ASYNC_CONNECT);
 stream_set_blocking($stream, false);